-Anthropologist Melvin Konner explains the persistence of religious belief in the face of atheistic criticisms.
+Anthropologist Melvin Konner, author of Believers: Faith in Human Nature, explains the persistence of religious belief in the face of atheistic criticisms.
 Konner discusses his religious background and his path to a study of biological anthropology, including his work with the !Kung people in Botswana.
 Konner also challenges the New Atheists’ insistence that humanity can and should do away with religion.

 1:50 A religious upbringing